Dissected 3D CNNs: Temporal Skip Connections for Efficient Online Video Processing: Conclusion

 \section{Conclusion}

-In this work, we have addressed the computational complexity drawback of 3D CNNs and proposed a novel Dissected 3D CNN (D3D) architecture.
-The D3D architecture caches the intermediate volumes of the network and propagates them for future calculation, which reduces the computation around 74-90\% during online operation for \mbox{D-ResNet} family.
+In this work, we have addressed the computational complexity drawback of 3D-CNNs and proposed a novel Dissected 3D-CNN (D3D) architecture.
+The D3D architecture caches the intermediate volumes of the network and propagates them for future calculation, which reduces the computation around 77-90\% during online operation for \mbox{D-ResNet} family.
 Besides reducing complexity during online operation, D-ResNet family achieves $\sim$5\% higher classification accuracy compared to classical ResNet family on Kinetics-600 dataset.
 We believe that this performance improvement arises since D3D networks are temporal resolution preserving and produce frame level fine-grained features.
 In this work, only ResNet family is converted to its dissected version and evaluated.
 However, any CNN architecture can be converted to its dissected version for efficient online video processing.
 The proposed D3D architecture successfully models temporal information and can be employed at any video based computer vision task.
-In our experiments, we have successfully validated the effectiveness of D3D architecture on four different vision tasks: activity/action recognition, gesture recognition, video person re-identification and video face recognition.
-For all these tasks, D3D consistently improved the performance.
+In our experiments, we have successfully validated the effectiveness of D3D architecture on five different vision tasks: activity/action recognition on trimmed and untrimmed datasets, gesture recognition, video person re-identification and video face recognition.
+For all these tasks, D3D consistently improves the performance.
 We believe that the D3D architecture will be actively used in many other video based tasks by the vision community.